Omineca Gold Rush: 1870s

-In January 1870, the Omineca region suffered very heavy snowfalls and extreme cold temperatures, and surface mining couldn't be performed.
+In January 1870, the Omineca region suffered very heavy snowfalls and extreme cold temperatures, and surface mining could not be performed.
 Shaft mining was attempted at various locations by Rufus Sylvester and Duncan McMartin, but both recovered insufficient gold and the shafts were abandoned.

 Omineca Express

 That January RJ Lamont started the Omineca Express and delivered mail from Omineca to Quesnel using a dog team.
 His first round trip took him six weeks: he left Quesnel on January 31, arrived at Vital Creek and returned to Quesnel on March 16 with part of his hands and face frozen.
 Nevertheless, he continued this service throughout the spring and summer of 1870, handling the Omineca mail for Wells Fargo and Barnard's Express.
 Each letter sent to or from the goldfields cost the sender a whopping $2.50.

 Lamont noted 250 new miners coming to the district that spring, and of that number he estimated that 60% of them were white, while the remaining 40% were experienced Chinese miners from the Cariboo region.

 The Quesnel Colonist reported that 350 men had passed through town on their way to the Omineca diggings.

 Still others arrived on Captain William Moore's barge, which had left Quesnel at the end of April.